ken1901/gpt4all/gpt4all-bindings/typescript/README.md

 *   \[x] have more people test on other platforms (mac tester needed)
 *   \[x] switch to new pluggable backend
 *   \[ ] NPM bundle size reduction via optionalDependencies strategy (need help)
+    - Should include prebuilds to avoid painful node-gyp errors
 *   \[ ] createChatSession ( the python equivalent to create\_chat\_session )
 ### Documentation